topcoder-platform/community-app/README.md

 StyleFmt is installed as dev dependency of the project.
 This tool can automatically fix many lint errors in `.scss` files, to fit them into our Stylelint rules.
 It can help when you move styling from other projects into this repo.
 Run the tool with `$ npm run fix:styles`.

+To run unit tests use `$ npm run jest`, also you can `$ npm test` to run both the linter and the unit-tests.

 To run development build of the App against development Topcoder backend do `$ npm run dev` and access website as `local.topcoder-dev.com:3000`.
 Prior doing this you should add into your `/etc/hosts` the line `127.0.0.1 local.topcoder-dev.com:3000`.
 In this case you'll have all development bells and whistles enabled, like Redux DevTools, hot module reloading, etc. To access pages which need Topcoder authentication use `accounts.topcoder-dev.com/members` to login, and just wipe out your cookies for the page to log out.

 To run production build of the App against production Topcoder backend do `$ npm run build` to build the bundle, then `$ PORT=80 npm start` to run the server at port #80.
 In this case you should access the site as `local.topcoder.com`.
 Prior doing this you should add into your `/etc/hosts` the line `127.0.0.1 local.topcoder.com`.
 You should also allow the App to listen on the port 80.
 The easiest way to do it on Ubuntu 16.04 is (no guarantees, how safe is it):